UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 That way, the food item can be stored and reused.
 Its a cool feature that adds variation.
 =======>
 LIKEWISE: What if we had a 10% chance to spawn food-items with 1 extra life, but they were 50% more expensive?

+## (SPIKE) REALLY INTERESTING IDEA:
+Consider more *SLOTS* that have exotic triggers.
+For example, slots that have LEVEL-UP trigger, or DESTROY trigger.